From Natural Language to Simulations: Applying GPT-3 Codex to Automate Simulation Modeling of Logistics Systems: Introduction

+In short, simulation modeling serves as a powerful tool in the design and management of resilient supply chains, providing businesses with the necessary insights to navigate uncertain environments and mitigate the impact of disruptions.
+By leveraging advanced simulation techniques and integrating them with cutting-edge technologies such as Digital Twins, businesses can optimize their supply chain performance and ensure their ability to withstand even the most challenging circumstances.
 However, simulation modeling has several disadvantages.
 First, the development process is technically challenging, which implies that the domain experts cannot entirely develop such models, and the participation of simulation engineers or other technical specialists is required \citep{law_simulation_2000}.
 Second, technical specialists usually lack domain expertise or knowledge on the specific system or operation under consideration.
 This fact implies that the domain experts must first explain the real-world system and relations between all the important objects within the system \citep{leemis_discrete-event_2006}.
 The explanation, as a rule, includes the detailed verbal description and the conceptual model in the form of a flowchart or dependency graph.
 After that, the labor-intensive development process begins.
 Technical specialists have to transfer the verbal description and conceptual model into algorithmic implementation in the form of an executable computer program \citep{zeigler_theory_2019}.
 The described procedure assumes the back-and-forth information exchange between the domain experts and simulation engineers, which significantly increases the project’s duration and budget.